History of Málaga Cathedral

 The cathedral also has 15 chapels, dedicated to different saints and patrons, each with its own artistic and historical value.
 Some of the most notable chapels are:

-• The Chapel of the Incarnation, which houses the tomb of the bishop who initiated the construction of the cathedral, Diego Ramírez de Villaescusa.
+• The Chapel of the Incarnation, houses the tomb of the bishop who initiated the construction of the cathedral, Diego Ramírez de Villaescusa.

-• The Chapel of the Trinity, which has a painting of the Holy Trinity by Bartolomé Esteban Murillo, and a sculpture of the Immaculate Conception by José de Mora.
+• The Chapel of the Rosary, contains a painting of the Virgin of the Rosary by Alonso Cano.
+There is also a sculpture of Christ of the Good Death by Pedro de Mena.The Chapel of the Trinity, which has a painting of the Holy Trinity by Bartolomé Esteban Murillo, and a sculpture of the Immaculate Conception by José de Mora.

 • The Chapel of the Sacrament, which has a painting of the Last Supper by Juan Niño de Guevara, and a sculpture of the Virgin of Sorrows by Francisco Palma Burgos.